 In the wintertime, you can ice skate on their scenic, outdoor rink or take a thrilling ride on their snow tube.
 In summer, chill out in the cooler pools or go for a whizz on their giant inflatable waterslide or obstacle course!

-Regardless of the season, a visit to Tekapo Springs is a memorable addition to your South Island itinerary.
+Regardless of the season, a visit to Tekapo Springs is a memorable addition to your South Island itinerary and one of the best things to do in the area.

 Hours: Open daily.
 Monday – Friday: 11 am to 7 pm.
 Saturday and Sunday: 10 am to 7 pm.
 Hours extended for special stargazing tours.
 Closed Christmas day.